Spain: Barcelona and the Catalan Countryside: November 7-15, 2025

 Weds.
 November 12: Olive Oil, Pla de Bages In-Land Cuisine, and Montserrat

-Later in the morning, we’ll visit an olive farm in the Pla de Bages region, where you’ll learn about olive oil from an olive farmer and professional taster who serves on the regional quality and judging board.
+Today we’ll visit an olive farm in the Pla de Bages region, where you’ll learn about olive oil from an olive farmer and professional taster who serves on the regional quality and judging board.
 For lunch, we’ll enjoy a meal prepared by a private local chef at the olive farm owner's home, allowing you to pair the oils with different foods of the inland region of Pla de Bages.
+You'll experience the deep connection between landscape, agriculture, and cuisine, and come away with a deeper understanding of how olive oil is evaluated, produced, and appreciated in Catalonia.

 Thurs.
 November 13: Penedès Wine Region - Still Wines and Catalan Food Pairings